Port Forwarding

 - Edit or delete tunnel configs

-- See live status (connected, stopped, error)
+- See live status (active, stopped, error)

 Global tunnel list